Amy Vitale: Modeling and acting

 Amy Vitale begun her modeling career after being noticed by a photographer at the sprite age of 16 and began doing catalog work for local clothing companies and appearing in commercials and music videos.
 She is not the first in her family to model.
 One of her aunts were a swimsuit model, while the other is Karen Velez, the 1985 Playboy Playmate of the Year, who is also known to have been married to actor, Lee Majors.
 In the April 2010 edition of Playboy Magazine, Amy appeared in the publication as a "Featured Celebrity Commentator" for her pick as "My Favorite Playmate".

 Vitale is also a fitness model and made fitness a primary factor in her life after her mother died from breast cancer and her younger sister died from a very rare form of Sarcoma.
 She says that after her younger sister died, she became dedicated to her health and fitness.
 On October 16, 2010, Vitale participated in the American Cancer Society's "Making Strides against Breast Cancer of Martin County Walk" at Flagler Park in Stuart, Florida.
 With "The Dazzling Diamonds", they helped raise money in their walk for the event.

 Current projects

-Although Amy Vitale left wrestling in late 2013 she still continues her modeling and acting career.
+Although Amy Vitale left wrestling in 2012 she still continues her modeling and acting career.
 On March 6, 2010, Vitale and Francisco Ciatso appeared at a show for NWA Pro Wrestling Fusion in which Ciatso defeated The Saint.
 More recently, she has had a significant role in an independent film called Planeta Desconocido.

 “Planeta Desconocido”, directed by Troy Bernier and Eric Swain, is about a research crew being trapped on a distant moon by an outbreak of war.
 The movie was released in 25 film festivals across the nation early in the 1st quarter of 2011.